The best places to live in Detroit

-Contrary to popular belief, the city isn’t all factories and vast motorways.
-There is a great mixture of areas and suburbs in Detroit that cater to people from all backgrounds and incomes.
+Contrary to popular belief, Detroit isn’t all factories and vast motorways.
+There is a great mixture of areas and suburbs in the 'Motor City' that cater to people from all backgrounds and incomes.

 Below are some recommended neighbourhoods in Detroit.

-Trendy and hip, Corktown is a residential area popular with young professionals and couples.
+Trendy Corktown is a residential area popular with young professionals and couples.
 One of the oldest surviving neighbourhoods in the city, it was named after the County Cork when the first Irish immigrants settled in the area back in the 1850s.
 Federal, Gothic and Victorian houses line the streets, while buzzing Michigan Avenue is filled with restaurants, coffee shops and bars.
 There is a strong emphasis on cultural identity here, with its Catholic roots still evident.

 The area of Midtown is mixed use, with residential areas, architectural landmarks and a business district.
 There’s a decent amount of quality schools around the area.
 It’s extremely safe and it is easy to get around the area on foot.
 The community feel is complemented by an array of museums, universities and galleries, as well as grocery stores, general amenities and public transportation options.

 The relatively small suburb of Northville lies some 29 miles (47km) northwest of the Detroit city centre.
 Replete with municipal parks and good quality public schools, it serves as a great choice for young families.
 One of its main drawcards is the Northville Art House, which features exhibitions and cultural shows at its galleries.

 Popular with young couples and families alike, Birmingham is an ideal spot to settle down and is found on the north side of the Detroit Metro.
-There are numerous excellent schools, while Japanese expats will be delighted to know the Japanese School of Detroit is also located here.
+There are numerous excellent schools, and Japanese expats will be delighted to know the Japanese School of Detroit is also located here.
 Birmingham is popular with foodies, and there are many great eateries and boutique stores in the downtown area.
-Additionally, the area’s many parks provide a nice break from the urban rush, as does a visit to the Baldwin Public Library.
+Additionally, the area’s many parks provide a welcome break from the urban rush, as does a visit to the Baldwin Public Library.